StreamElements/docs/docs/chatbot/modules/emotecombo.md

 # Emote Combo

-The StreamElements emote combo module is an interactive chat feature.
+The emote combo module is an interactive chat feature.
 In this module, users try to send the same emote consecutively in the chat.

 **How the module works:**